 home décor sites

-Now that we’ve been homebound for several weeks, you may be thinking that your abode could use some refreshing.
-Whether you’re simply wanting a new piece of furniture or ready for a full makeover, shopping isn’t always easy – especially online.
+Whether you’re simply freshening up your space with a new piece of furniture or giving it a full makeover, shopping for your home isn’t always easy – especially online.
 However, in the digital age of décor, the interior design world is stepping up its game with e-commerce outlets where you can find the big, small, unique and everything in between.
-Whether you’re wanting wallpaper for an entryway, a striking accessory for a bookcase shelf or trying to create an entirely new living room, here are four home décor sites to help you style your dream home.
+Whether you’re wanting wallpaper for an entryway, a striking accessory for a bookcase shelf or trying to create an entirely new living room, here are five home décor sites to help you style your dream home.

 The New York-based jewelry designer, Ippolita Rostagno, known for her eponymous brand Ippolita, is the both the founder and creative director of Artemest.
 Born in Florence, she wanted to create an opportunity for other Italian artisans to express their talent and showcase their work well beyond their homeland.